My process balances intention and hands-on exploration, allowing clay to guide me

 All pieces are twice-fired in my electric kiln, first to bisque and then to glaze-fire at cone 6 (about 2,200°F), transforming the clay and glazes into durable, one-of-a-kind ceramic treasures.

-Throwing cups, off the hump.
+A quick look: Making cups, off the hump.

-Feeling center :)
+Feeling centered :)

 Image Transfers on Clay, January 2026